Cogmasters/concord/README.md

 #### Special targets

 * `make shared`
     * Produce a dynamically-linked version of Concord.
-This Makefile is intented for GNU-style compilers, such as `gcc` or `clang`.
+This Makefile is intended for GNU-style compilers, such as `gcc` or `clang`.

 * `make voice`
     * Enable experimental Voice Connection handling - not production ready.